 Its wide tires can take some time to get used to.
 However, once you become accustomed to their profile, you’ll notice that they are the best size for an urban setting.

 Kaabo Mantis Pro

 The Kaabo Mantis Pro is a nimble e-scooter that can go 37 mph and has been awarded second in 2020’s best scooters.
 The scooter gives you the power to explore and is unrivaled as an all-around performer.
 It provides all you need in power, performance, and stability, making it stand out, especially when you look at its sleek design.

-The Kaabo provides great comfort, has an effortless hydraulic braking system and top-gear electronics.
-It is easily foldable, has powerful 1,000W dual motors and dual spring suspension.
+The Kaabo provides great comfort and has an effortless hydraulic braking system and top-gear electronics.
+It is easily foldable and has powerful 1,000W dual motors and dual spring suspension.
 In addition to that, it can go for a maximum 36-mile range, weighs 65 pounds, and can easily tackle 30% inclines.